 About the European Ethics Bowl

-The competition takes place in three stages:
+The competition takes place in four stages:

 - Qualifying stage: After registration, teams of three compete with each other on an institutional level.

-A group of three independent judges evaluates the teams on:
+Independent judges evaluate the teams on:

 Individuals and teams can participate multiple times in different editions of the EEB.